Working Time Regulations

 A health assessment can be made up of two parts: a questionnaire and a medical examination.
 The latter is only necessary if the employer has doubts about the worker's fitness for night work.

 Employers should get help from a suitably qualified health professional when devising and assessing the questionnaire.
 This could be from a doctor or nurse who understands how night working might affect health.

 New and expectant mothers should be given special consideration.

-Special consideration should be given to young workers'' suitability for night work, taking account of their physique, maturity and experience.
+Special consideration should also be given to young workers' suitability for night work, taking account of their physique, maturity and experience.

 As an employer it is suggested you take two steps to be sure workers are fit to work nights.

-- You ask each worker to fill in a questionnaire which asks specific questions about his health which are relevant to the type of night work he will be doing;
+You ask each worker to fill in a questionnaire that asks specific questions about his or her health that are relevant to the type of night work he or she will be doing.

-- If you are not certain that he is fit for night work following the questionnaire results, you ask him to have a medical examination.
+If you are not certain that he or she is fit for night work following the questionnaire results, you ask him or her to have a medical examination.

 Health assessments must be offered before someone starts working nights.
 They should then be repeated on a regular basis afterwards.